Osteoporosis-pseudoglioma syndrome

-Osteoporosis-pseudoglioma syndrome or OPGG is a rare genetic condition which is characterized by early-onset blindness and severe osteoporosis alongside seemingly random bone fractures.
+Osteoporosis-pseudoglioma syndrome or OPGG is a rare genetic condition characterized by early-onset blindness and severe osteoporosis alongside seemingly random bone fractures.

 Signs and symptoms

-It is clinically characterized by severe osteoporosis which is usually recognized and posteriorly diagnosed in early childhood, this usually leads to various complications, with the main one being recurrent bone fractures.
+It is clinically characterized by severe osteoporosis which is usually recognized and posteriorly diagnosed in early childhood.
+This usually leads to various complications, the primary one being recurrent bone fractures.

-Another very common symptom is total blindness, it usually manifests in two ways:
+Another very common symptom is total blindness, which usually manifests in two ways: